jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 This allows us to change the behaviour of `a.doSomething` depending on the late-bound object `b`.

 While indirection is indeed a powerful tool, we should be careful not to overuse it.
 I will show what I mean through an example that I will refactor in steps.
-Each refactor will make the code cleaner and more maintainable.
+Each refactor will strife to make the code cleaner and more maintainable.
 And finally, I will do a comparison of the before and after, and see why the "after" may not be the best.

 ## Example: Traffic Lights